mhaack/home-assistant-config/readme.md

 - [AdGuard Home](https://github.com/hassio-addons/addon-adguard-home)
 - [Configurator](https://home-assistant.io/addons/configurator) - would
-  like to use the VSC add-on but that is not avilable on Raspberry PI
+  like to use the VSC add-on but that is not available on Raspberry PI
 - [Grafana](https://github.com/hassio-addons/addon-grafana)
 - [InfluxDB](https://github.com/hassio-addons/addon-influxdb)
 - [Log Viewer](https://github.com/hassio-addons/addon-log-viewer)